 Many of Us are Mothers and/or Caretakers

-According to the same the same report, 70% of mothers with children under 18 are in the workforce, with the majority in full-time employment.
+According to the same report, 70% of mothers with children under 18 are in the workforce, with the majority in full-time employment.
 And this one will strike a cord in many: mothers are the primary or sole earners for 40% of households with children under 18 today; compared with 11% in 1960.
-Putting it all together… women are nearly half of the workforce, fighting over jobs in just a handful of industries all the while paying the bills in nearly half of the households with children.
+Putting it all together… women in business are nearly half of the workforce, fighting over jobs in just a handful of industries all the while paying the bills in nearly half of the households with children.

-Let The Juggling Begin
+Women in Business: Let The Juggling Begin